definitelynotrafa/THM-writeups/rooms/Cicada-3301-Vol:1/README.md

 **Answer:** No answer needed

 **Explanation:**
-The passphrase looks like Base64 (contains alphanumeric characters + `_` and ends with `!`, which is typical for Base64).
+The passphrase looks like Base64 (its length is a multiple of 4, which is typical for Base64).
 To decode it in the terminal:

 ```bash
 echo 'SG01Ul80X1A0NTVtaHA0NTMh' | base64 --decode